 17. Term.
-This Agreement shall continue in effect from the date hereof through February 28, 2002; provided, notwithstanding the foregoing, a Group shall have the right, but not the obligation, to terminate this Agreement by notice to the other Group upon such time as there are fewer than two Underlying Master Agreements in effect.
+This Agreement shall continue in effect from the date hereof through the earlier of (i) termination upon agreement by the Enron Group and Counterparty Group, or (ii) December 31, 2002; provided, notwithstanding the foregoing, a Group shall have the right, but not the obligation, to terminate this Agreement by notice to the other Group upon such time as there are fewer than two Underlying Master Agreements in effect.

 IN WITNESS WHEREOF, the Parties hereto have caused this Agreement to be executed by facsimile or original signature and in multiple counterparts, each of which is deemed an original and effective as one document, all as of the date first written above.